Universality and Critical Exponents of the Fermion Sign Problem: Discussion and Outlook

-While our investigation leads to the conclusion that the average (spin-resolved) sign displays scaling properties associated to critical behavior, it is less clear to understand \textit{why} this happens.
-One possible interpretation comes from the fact that $\langle {\cal S}\rangle$ has the physical interpretation of the exponential of the difference of free energy densities of the original fermionic problem, and the one used with the weights in the Monte Carlo sampling taken to be positive-definite~\cite{Loh1990}.
 A similar rationale can be derived in the case of the spin-resolved sign.
-For example, in a bipartite lattice without chemical potential (the first model we investigate, the SU(2) honeycomb Hubbard model), it is then easy to show that weights associated to each fermionic flavor are related: $W_{\overline\sigma}(\{ x\}) = C_{\{ x\}}W_{\sigma}(\{ x\})$, where $C$ is a {${\{ x\}}$}-dependent positive constant ($=e^{\lambda\sum_{i\tau}x_{i\tau}}$, with ${\rm cosh} \, \lambda = e^{|U| \Delta \tau / 2}$)~\cite{Hirsch1985}.
+For example, in a bipartite lattice at half-filling [the first model we investigate, the SU(2) honeycomb Hubbard model], it is then easy to show that weights associated with each fermionic flavor are related: $W_{\overline\sigma}(\{ x\}) = C_{\{ x\}}W_{\sigma}(\{ x\})$, where $C$ is a {${\{ x\}}$}-dependent positive constant ($=e^{\lambda\sum_{i\tau}x_{i\tau}}$, with ${\rm cosh} \, \lambda = e^{|U| \Delta \tau / 2}$)~\cite{Hirsch1985}\footnote{In the case of the attractive Hubbard model, the constant $C_{\{x\}}=1 \ \ \forall\{x\}$ provided the single-particle part of the Hamiltonian is the same for both spin species when using the charge decomposition Hubbard-Stratonovich transformation in the interaction terms.}.
 Therefore, the average sign of either of the weights reads

+Thus provided that a potential non-analyticity in the modified partition function ${\cal Z}^\prime$ does not coincide with the one for the original problem ${\cal Z}$, similarly to Eq.~\ref{eq:proof1}, this dictates that $\langle {\cal S}_\sigma\rangle$ should exhibit non-analytic behavior when ${\cal Z}$ does.
+An interesting observation concerns the cases where a symmetry relates the spin-resolved signs in such a way that the total sign remains at unity.
+In that case, the non-analyticity {\it must} originate in the spin-resolution.
+This emphasizes that even in `protected' cases, an analysis of the (spin-resolved) sign could still provide insight into critical behavior.

-From here the logic follows the same as the one with a standard sign problem: One can define this ratio as the ratio of exponentials of corresponding free energy densities of probability distributions $\rho$ and $\rho^\prime$:
+From Eq.~\ref{eq:spin_resolved_non_analyt} the logic follows the same as the one with a standard sign problem: One can define this ratio as the ratio of exponentials of corresponding free energy densities of probability distributions $\rho$ and $\rho^\prime$:

 For the case of the quantum phase transitions we have investigated, we demonstrated \textit{numerically} that this quantity satisfies the scaling ansatz in the vicinity of the quantum critical point, i.e., $\langle {\cal S}_\sigma\rangle = g(uL^{1/\nu}, L_\tau/L^z)$.
 Consequently, the difference in free energy densities reads: